tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/preparation.md

 ## Overview

-The Master Thesis Guide will serve as support throughout the entire thesis process, consisting of an empirical research project for studies in marketing, economics, data science, management, and related fields.
-This page covers the **Preparation** phase of your thesis process.
+This topic covers the **Preparation** phase of your Master thesis process, giving you thorough guidance by bundling resources from Tilburg Science Hub and beyond.
+It is primarily focused on Master's students in the quantitative social sciences, while also being beneficial for Bachelor students or Ph.D. candidates.
+Think of studies within departments such as economics, data science, marketing analytics, and management.

 The following sections are included:
 - The research question
 - The research proposal
 - Invest in skills beforehand